 When to use a mask

 According to the CDC, cloth face coverings are an additional step to help slow the spread of COVID-19 when combined with everyday preventive actions and social distancing in public settings.
-These face coverings are used to help protect others in case you're infected but don't have symptoms.
-To wear a face covering correctly, it should be placed over your nose and mouth and secured under your chin.
+These face coverings are used to help protect others in case you’re infected, but don’t have symptoms.
+To wear a face covering correctly, it should be placed both over your nose and mouth and secured under your chin.
 Additional information can be found at this link: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-to-wear-cloth-face-coverings.html.

 Individuals should also call their unit leadership after calling their healthcare providers.

 Individuals in isolation should follow the instructions in the Quarantine Self-Monitoring Guide above and instructions recommended by the CDC in the link provided.

 CDC Recommendations for Cleaning and Disinfection can be found at the link below.

 For an individual that has been diagnosed with COVID-19 and isolating at home, they should follow the guidance below.

 Persons with COVID-19 who have symptoms must remain under home isolation precautions until:

 Persons who have not had COVID-19 symptoms but tested positive must remain under home isolation precautions until:

 For current information on CDC Travel Health Notices, please visit https://wwwnc.cdc.gov/travel/notices.